 Essential oils can have numerous benefits.
 From stress relief to restful sleep, users of essential oils have found lots of applications for these naturally-derived oils.
 Like any product, not all essential oils are created equal in quality, and consumers should do significant research before purchasing any oils.

-For those folks new to essential oils, it’s important to note you can use them topically on your skin (but not sensitive skin near your eyes, etc.), diffuse them with a diffuser, or create a spray by diluting the oil with water and either witch hazel toner (found in the beauty aisle) or vodka.
+For those folks new to essential oils, it’s important to note you can use them topically on your skin (but not sensitive skin near your eyes, etc.), diffuse them with a diffuser, or create a treatment by diluting the oil with water and either witch hazel toner (found in the beauty aisle) or vodka.
 Essential oils, while natural and plant-based, can be very potent.
 Please research their effectiveness and application before using any product.
-For example, the oils degrade the plastic over time, so if you decide to make a spray, use dark blue or amber glass bottles.
+For example, the oils degrade the plastic over time, so if you decide to make a treatment, use dark blue or amber glass bottles.

 There are great recipes for DIY essential oil mosquito repellent with citronella, lavender, peppermint, sweet basil, catnip, tea tree oil, and clary sage essential oils.
 Since everyone has different scent preferences, feel free to experiment until you find one that works for you.
 Also, it’s important to note that mosquito repellents use other scents to camouflage your body’s scent.
 Since everyone smells slightly different, what works for you might not work for your friends or family.